laertisv/rock-paper-scissors/README.md

-A simple rock-paper-scissors game played through the console.
+A simple rock-paper-scissors game played through a UI.